Learning to Find Proofs and Theorems by Learning to Refine Search Strategies: The Case of Loop Invariant Synthesis: Experiments

 \section{Experiments}

-We tested \looprl{} on the problem of synthetizing loop invariants for single-loop imperative programs and evaluated it on the standard Code2Inv \cite{si2018learning} benchmark.
+We tested \looprl{} on the problem of synthesizing loop invariants for single-loop imperative programs and evaluated it on the standard Code2Inv \cite{DBLP:conf/nips/SiDRNS18} benchmark.
 This benchmark contains a set of 132 programs written in C. All programs feature a single loop along with a final assertion to be proven.
-They feature linear integer arithmetic and sometimes involve conditionals, assumptions and nondeterministic tests.
-We provide examples of Code2Inv problems in Appendix~\ref{ap:code2inv-examples}.
-Most existing invariant generation tools can only solve a subset of these problems~\cite{si2020code2inv}.
-To the best of our knowledge, only one existing tool can solve them all~\cite{ryan2019cln2inv}, but only by using specific optimization techniques that are not generalizable beyond the setting of purely numerical programs.
+They feature linear integer arithmetic and sometimes involve conditionals, assumptions and nondeterministic tests (some Code2Inv problems are in Appendix~\ref{ap:code2inv-examples}).
+Most existing invariant generation tools can only solve a subset of these problems~\cite{DBLP:conf/cav/SiNDNS20}.
+To the best of our knowledge, only one existing tool can solve them all~\cite{DBLP:conf/iclr/RyanWYGJ20}.
+However, it does not use learning and relies on specific optimization techniques that are not generalizable beyond the setting of purely numerical programs.

 We used \looprl{} to implement an invariant generation strategy, which we describe in Appendix~\ref{ap:solver-details}.
 In a nutshell, it generalizes the simple strategy described in Figure~\ref{fig:simplified-solver} by adding features such as the ability to abduct disjunctive invariants or to conjecture invariant templates with placeholder constants to be refined later using abduction.
-To our surprise and although this generic strategy can be described in only one page of pseudocode, it is sufficient to simply solve \emph{every} Code2inv benchmark problem in a few seconds when combined with the vanilla MCTS algorithm \cite{browne2012survey} (with no learned heuristic).
+To our surprise and although this generic strategy can be described in only one page of pseudocode, it is sufficient to simply solve \emph{every} Code2Inv benchmark problem in a few seconds when combined with the vanilla MCTS algorithm \cite{DBLP:journals/tciaig/BrownePWLCRTPSC12} (with no learned heuristic).